 1994: Sidney Callahan

 “In Sidney Callahan’s writing and teaching, the wisdom of Catholicism and the insights of contemporary psychological scholarship embrace,” said Father Malloy as he announced the 1994 Laetare Medalist.
 A columnist for Commonweal magazine and a professor of psychology at Mercy College, Callahan has written numerous articles in popular and scholarly magazines on a variety of issues including medical ethics, the role of women in the Church and society, popular culture, politics, marriage, sexuality, child rearing, prayer, and ecumenism.
 Among the books she has written or edited are “In Good Conscience: Reason and Emotion in Moral Decisionmaking”; “With All Our Heart and Mind: The Spiritual Works of Mercy in a Psychological Age”; “Abortion: Understanding Differences,”; “The Working Mother”; “Beyond Birth Control: Christian Experience of Sex”; “The Illusion of Eve: Modern Woman’s Search for Identity”; “The Magnificat: The Prayer of Mary”; and “Christian Family Planning and Sex Education.”
-She is also a consultant at the Hastings Center, an ethical research foundation established and now directed by her husband, Daniel Callahan.
+She served as a consultant at the Hastings Center, an ethical research foundation established by her late husband, Daniel Callahan.
 In 1991 she received an honorary degree from the University.

 1995: Cardinal Joseph Bernardin